 7. Consume a healthy diet.

 Do not drink alcohol in the evening.
 Alcohol will help you become sleepy, but your blood sugar will drop while you sleep and then you will wake up in the middle of the night.
 Abstain from recreational drugs which weaken your immune system.
-If you must drink alcohol, limit it to one a day for women; two a day for men.
-If you are have trouble with alcohol or drugs, seek counseling.
+If you must drink alcohol, limit it to one a day for women and two a day for men.
+Drink earlier in the day.
+If you have trouble with alcohol or drugs, seek counseling.

 Drink plenty of pure water.
 The rule of thumb is to drink half our weight in number of ounces per day.
-Example: if you weigh 120 pounds, you would drink 60 ounces of water each day.
+For example, if you weigh 120 pounds, you would drink 60 ounces of water each day.
 Dehydration can interrupt sleep and cause muscle cramps.
 You might need extra magnesium to eliminate muscle cramps.

 Nix the sugar and simple carbohydrates (white bread, white rice, white pasta).
 These decrease your immune system and dysregulate sleep.